Parks-Laboratory/rqtl_pipeline/batch_mapping/build_R/README.md

 	`condor_submit -i install_r.sub`

-4. Execute the script to do the compilation, wait for it to finish (may take several minutes), then exit the session
+4. Execute the script to do the compilation, wait for it to finish (may take several minutes), then exit the session.
+Compiled version stored in a file **R.tar.gz** on submit server.

 	```
 	$ ./install_r.sh